ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

-# Getting started
+# Getting Started

-Welcome to this introduction that will guide you through your first steps with RavenDB.
+Welcome to RavenDB!
+This introduction will guide you through your first steps.

 ## Downloading the Server

 RavenDB is cross-platform.
-You can use it on these platforms:
+You can use it on the following:

 - Windows x64 / x86
 - Linux x64